dascentral/ubuntu-dotfiles/README.md

-While I would be pleased if these scripts help others in administration of their servers, they exist primarily to faciltiate my systems administration activities and likely address a very small sliver of the sysadmin/DevOps world.
+While I would be pleased if these scripts help others in administration of their servers, they exist primarily to faciltiate my systems administration activities and likely address a very small sliver of needs within the sysadmin/DevOps world.

 ## Installation
 This is a fairly simple clone from GitHub.
 All scripts within this repo